phanvietduc1/TideTimes/README.md

 # Water Level Tracker

 Water Level Tracker is an iOS app that provides real-time data on water levels from various monitoring stations across the United Kingdom.
-The app uses data from the [UK Environment Agency](https://environment.data.gov.uk/) to display daily water level charts for each station in England.
+The app uses data from the [UK Environment Agency](https://environment.data.gov.uk/) to display daily water level charts for each station in UK.

 ## Features